 User access

 Similar to when different editors need different levels of editing access, you can create hosted feature layer views to limit editor access.
-You can enable editing on the hosted feature layer and share it with only the group or groups whose users need to edit the layer.
+You can turn on editing on the hosted feature layer and share it with only the group or groups whose users need to edit the layer.
 Next, create a hosted feature layer view from the editable hosted feature layer and disable editing for the view.
 Share the view with the groups who need read-only access to the data.
 This is useful if you want the entire organization to view the features but only need a few users to edit it.

 Editor tracking